-The Algolia extension replaces the default search in Magento Open Source and Adobe Commerce with a robust autocomplete search menu and instant search results page. with an autocomplete search menu and an instant search results page that updates with products and categories in real time.
+The Algolia extension elevates the search experience of your Adobe Commerce and Magento Open Source store.
+It replaces the default search with an autocomplete search menu and a new search results page that updates with products and categories in real time.

 Learn more about the Algolia extension for Magento Open Source and Adobe Commerce in the Algolia Academy.Visit Algolia Academy

 The extension is open source.
 The source code is available on GitHub.